Register to Participate

 - This is a data analysis, visualization and storytelling challenge, so please make sure your submissions fit into this criterion.

-Topic One: Food Insecurity
+Data Visualization Topic 1: Food Insecurity

 Food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life.